-The cobas[®] HEV test is based on real time PCR technology on a fully automated sample preparation (nucleic acid extraction and purification) followed by PCR amplification and detection system.
-The cobas[®] 5800 System consists of a single, integrated instrument.
+The cobas[®] HEV test is based on fully automated sample preparation (nucleic acid extraction and purification) followed by PCR amplification and detection.
 The cobas[®] 6800/8800 Systems consist of the sample supply module, the transfer module, the processing module, and the analytic module.
-Automated data management is performed by the cobas[®] 5800 or 6800/8800 System software which assigns test results for all tests as non-reactive, reactive, or invalid.
-When using the cobas[®] 5800 System, the cobas[®] Synergy software is recommended for reviewing results and printing reports, and it is required to send results to a Laboratory Information Management System (LIMS) or other result management system.
-When using the cobas[®] 6800/8800 System, results can be reviewed directly on the system screen, and printed as a report, or sent to a Laboratory Information Management System (LIMS) or other result management system.
+Automated data management is performed by the cobas[®] 6800/8800 software which assigns test results for all tests as non-reactive, reactive, or invalid.
+Results can be reviewed directly on the system screen, and printed as a report.

 Samples can either be tested individually or tested in pools consisting of multiple samples.
+The cobas p 680 instrument may optionally be used in a pre-analytical step if pooling is to be performed.